 The 2021 forecast for new car registrations from the SMMT started at 1.83 million reduced in July to 1.820mm and in October revised down to 1.66mm.
 Our forecast followed a similar trajectory.
 Final results were 1.65mm - down +1.0% higher than 2020 but -28.8% down on 2019.
 New car supply issues will continue to limit registrations in 2022, but our original forecast for this year was an improvement to just under 1.9mm.
-Following the disruption of the key month of

-March due to the war in the Ukraine this was again revised down to a fraction below 1.8mm (an improvement of +9% vs. 2021), although this remains -22% down on 2019 levels and remains under consideration.
+Following the disruption of the key month of March due to the war in the Ukraine this was again revised down to a fraction below 1.8mm (an improvement of +9% vs. 2021, but -22% vs. 2019), and following further unforeseen disruption, our latest forecast for the year is reduced to 1.63 mm, now -1.2% down on 2021.
+The SMMT forecast of 1.72 mm is also expected to reduce in the near future.

-Our forecast for 2022 still assumes a relatively strong recovery in the final quarter, but also assumes that some further supply issues are likely to occur.
-We expect that registrations will gradually increase to a level above 2.3 million registrations by 2024, but not reaching the peaks seen in 2016.
+Our forecast for 2022 still assumes some element of recovery for some OEMs in the final quarter, but also assumes that some further supply issues are likely to occur.
+The rolling 12 month sales rate has decreased to just under 1.54 mm, but is thought to be near its low point, as some manufacturers are already seeing some modest improvements in supply.
+Our forecast for 2023 is unchanged at 2.09mm (still almost -10% down on 2019).
+We expect that registrations will gradually increase to a pre-pandemic level of 2.3 million registrations by 2024, but not returning to the peaks seen in 2016.